 Describe the source of risk and nature of potential impact on individuals.
 Include associated compliance and corporate risks as necessary.
-Likelihood of harm Severity of harm Overall risk Details 'Risk of secure transferring of confidential data as part of the application Possible Minimal Low
+Likelihood of harm Severity of harm Overall risk Details Risk of securing and transferring confidential data as part of the application.
+Possible Minimal Low